 Occasionally, in lieu of our typical Hillel-hosted dinner, we support students with an opportunity to make and share their own Shabbat dinner with friends through “Shabbat in a Box!"
 Our Shabbat boxes include challot and grape juice for kiddush (blessing Shabbat), a blessing sheet and words of Torah from the weekly parsha (Torah portion), challah, and a gift card to Trader Joe’s to go towards groceries for your meal.
-Email Andrew Max for more information.
+Email Rachael Cohen for more information.

 Hillel acknowledges the rhythm of Jewish life by celebrating Jewish holidays, including Rosh Hashanah, Yom Kippur, Sukkot, Chanukah, Tu B’shvat, Purim, and Passover.
 To mark these occasions, students and staff work together to create programs that connect Jewish students and the broader campus community through visual and fine arts, the environment, music and fun.
 All holiday services and meals are free for students.

 The Jewish Learning Fellowship (JLF) is a 10 week experiential, conversational seminar for USC students looking to deepen their understanding of Judaism on their own terms.
 We will be asking and grappling with life’s big questions, knowing we don’t have the answers, but creating the space to explore them together.
 Please email Rachael Cohen for more information.